-There isn’t a direct translation for ‘please’ in English into Korean.
-The politeness in ‘please’ is added into expressions and grammar by using special grammatical forms and vocabulary.
+There isn’t a direct translation of “please” in English into Korean.
+The politeness in “please” is added to expressions and grammar by using special grammatical forms and vocabulary.

 1. 주십시오 (jusipsio)

-This is the highest level of ‘please’ you can use.
-You might hear this during a speech or a news report.
+This first word for “please” is the highest level of saying “please” that you can use.
+This polite ending in a sentence is something that you might hear during a speech or a news report.

 잠시만 기다려주십시오 (jamsiman gidaryeojusipsio)